WICG/shared-storage/README.md

 register('report', ReportOperation);
 ```

-### Using cross-origin worklets
+### Loading cross-origin worklet scripts

-There are currently three (3) different approaches to creating a worklet with cross-origin script.
+There are currently four (4) approaches to creating a worklet that loads cross-origin script.
+The partition origin for the worklet's shared storage data access depends on the approach.

 1. Call `addModule()` with a cross-origin script.